Easonyesheng/DIP_GUI/README.md

 ### Histgram & Thresholding

-This project contains some basic algorithms.
+This part contains some basic algorithms.

   1. Input original image.
   2. Get the Gary image.